Pakistan Weather Update: Dry weather likely to prevail over most parts

-Dry weather is likely to prevail over most parts of the country, while hot in southern parts during daytime during the next 12 hours.
+KARACHI: Dry weather is likely to prevail over most parts of the country during the next 12 hours.

+However, rain and wind with thunderstorm is likely at isolated places in Chitral, Dir and Gilgit Baltistan.

 Temperature of some major cities recorded this morning:

-Islamabad 15 degree centigrade, Lahore 22, Karachi 28, Peshawar 19, Quetta and Murree 13, Gilgit 10 and Muzaffarabad 16 degree centigrade.
+Islamabad nineteen degree centigrade, Lahore twenty-four, Karachi twenty-nine, Peshawar twenty-one, Quetta and Muzaffarabad seventeen, Gilgit and Murree fourteen degree centigrade.

-According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Leh, Pulwama Anantnag, Shopian and Baramula.
+According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly, cloudy and dry weather is expected in Srinagar, Leh and Shopian while dry weather in Jammu, Pulwama, Anantnag and Baramula.

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramula eleven degree centigrade, Jammu twenty-one, Leh five, Anantnag ten and Shopian twelve degree centigrade.
+Srinagar, Anantnag thirteen degree centigrade, Jammu twenty-three, Leh six, Pulwama, Shopian and Baramula twelve degree centigrade.

 Read More News On